-Rouleau said the process of getting to the start of the inquiry has been “challenging.”
+Rouleau said the process getting to the start of the inquiry has been “challenging.”

 “Discharging my mandate is not an easy task,” he said, later adding that “timelines will be tight.”

-He appealed to participants and their legal counsel to co-operate to ensure the facts are properly presented to the public, and said inquiries are meant to learn from experience and make recommendations for the future.
+He appealed to participants and their legal counsel to co-operate to ensure the facts are properly presented to the public.

 The City of Ottawa’s auditor general has also launched a review of the local response to the convoy, and several groups have initiated proceedings in Federal Court to challenge the government’s use of the Emergencies Act.

-The inquiry is also distinct from the all-party parliamentary committee struck to review the Emergencies Act’s use in March.
+The inquiry is also distinct from the all-party parliamentary committee struck to review the Emergency Act’s use in March.